Luggage - Carry On

 If you are staying overnight, you can pick up the stuff right after breakfast (around 8:00) or before the busses depart for the airport.

-That’s fine, and it’s fairly common, because it is in the same category as a purse or camera bag (but you should still try to consolidate everything into the smallest possible number of items).
+That’s OK if it won’t fit in your suitcase, and it’s fairly common, because it is in the same category as a purse or camera bag (but you should still try to consolidate everything into the smallest possible number of items).
 Here’s an additional good reminder: if while in Europe you purchase souvenirs that “must” be hand-carried (because they’re fragile, sentimental, easily-lost, etc.), make sure you have a plan for the return trip.
-A carry-on, clarinet and a bag of souvenirs might be a difficult load.
+A carry-on, small instrument, and a bag of souvenirs might be a difficult load.

 Staff members have taken both film cameras and digital cameras over the years.
 Some Staff members have taken X-ray bags to protect the film (available at any photo store, and probably in the photo departments of other stores as well) but usually had to send the loaded camera unprotected through the scanner anyway.
 However, they never suffered any damage.
 The airports say that the security machines have changed over the years so that film is generally good until you get to 1000 or 1600 ISO speeds.
 In the past, staff members have had some ISO-1600 go through with no visible damage.